shohan-dev/Geeksforgeeks-100-Machine-Learning-Projects/README.md

 # Geeksforgeeks 100+ Machine Learning Projects

-Welcome to the Geeksforgeeks repository containing over 100 machine learning projects!
+Welcome to the Geeksforgeeks repository containing over 100 Machine Learning projects!
 Each problem is solved individually and organized into separate folders for easy access.

 ## Overview
 Machine learning is an exciting field with countless applications across various domains.
 Whether you're a beginner or an experienced practitioner, these projects offer a great opportunity to enhance your skills and delve deeper into the world of artificial intelligence.